 Luckily, my dermatologist’s office had samples of Cleure, a fragrance free and SLS free shampoo and conditioner.
 Cleure does contain 3 different ingredients that are all derived from coconut.
 Despite the coconut, I thought I would give it a try and it’s been great for nearly a year.
 It’s one of the only shampoos that has totally resolved my scalp from itching and consequently my dandruff.

 You might already know I am a fan of skintifique.
-Dedicated to creating nickel free products, they’ve recently rolled out a new online tool called Flamingo that makes it easier to search for the best cosmetic products for your skin.
+Dedicated to creating nickel free products, they’ve recently rolled out a new online tool called Flamingo (affiliate link) that makes it easier to search for the best cosmetic products for your skin.

 Using their menu on the upper left hand side, you can create a sensitivity profile to identify specific brands that exclude specific chemicals.
 Or you can go through a series of menus searching for cosmetic products that you can custom filter that either contain specific ingredients or avoids certain ingredients if you have a nickel allergy.

 Flamingo is still in development.
 If you know about products that work well for you that aren’t in their database, they’d love any feedback.
 It can be a little difficult at first, so they’ve created a tutorial that explains the tool’s various features.

 What about you?
 How have you found the nickel free cosmetic products you like and use?
 I’d love to hear you experience in the comment section below.